j-bel/miniQuad-robot/Experimentation.md

 ![The four different leg joint configurations](https://user-images.githubusercontent.com/69541527/90814555-4a536400-e2f7-11ea-8811-19adc9005cc0.jpg)

 MiniQuad's stability was evaluated for both the walking and running gait by observing inertial measurement unit (IMU) readings for roll and pitch and their derivatives as the robot traversed over a straight, 1 meter long flat course.
-This data was recorded for four different configurations for both walking and running each with 2 different leg trajectories as shown in the image.
+This data was recorded for four different configurations as shown in the image above for both walking and running.
+Two different leg trajectories, one centered and one with an offset of 17.5 mm as shown below were also considered during experimentation.
 ![Centered](https://user-images.githubusercontent.com/69541527/90566340-4d731680-e176-11ea-941c-d3ad530c5048.PNG)
 ![Offset](https://user-images.githubusercontent.com/69541527/90566381-5fed5000-e176-11ea-993e-565521c609b6.PNG)